keum/SOTM-US16/README.md

 2.ImproveOSM: Using Big Data to Improve the map

-3. OSM & the Sustainable development goals
+3.OSM & the Sustainable development goals

-4. Combating hegemonic cartographic discourses with drones
+4.Combating hegemonic cartographic discourses with drones

-5. Field mapping with Portable OSM (POSM)
+5.Field mapping with Portable OSM (POSM)
 -